akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Lord Roger’s voice was cold.
 “Guy de Montfort of Évreux, you have been found guilty of attempted kidnapping, of defrauding the King’s justice, and of plotting against the King’s vow.
 These are treasonous acts.
 Do you have anything to say for yourself?”

-Guy stood in chains, his face pale.
-“I acted alone.
-I wanted Stanwey.
-There was no larger plot.”

-The Queen’s eyes narrowed, displeased, but she turned aside.
-“Lord Roger?”

-Lord Roger stepped forward.
-“My lady, we have documents fabricated by a clerk in the employ of a Flemish merchant.
-The merchant has been arrested early yesterday morning while fleeing to the coast.
-Your accomplices have all abandoned you, Montfort.”

-Guy said nothing.
+Guy stood in chains, his face pale, and cried out, “What knows this king of true justice?”
+Beyond that, he refused to say a word more.

-The Queen rose.
+The Queen rose, displeased.
 “You are hereby stripped of all lands and titles.
 Your estates are forfeit to the crown.
 You will leave England within three days.
 If you return, you will be hanged for treason.”

 She turned to the guards.
 “Send him.”